spekulatius/laravel-commonmark-blog/README.md

 ```

 Make sure to run the required composer install commands for the extensions before.
 Packages are usually not required by default.

+In the configuration file `config/blog.php`, you can add additional configuration for the extensions under `config`.

 ## Usage: Rendering of the Blog Posts